SEC freezes assets in SoftBank-Fortress insider-trading probe | The Japan Times

-WASHINGTON – The U.S. Securities and Exchange Commission said on Wednesday it froze the assets of certain traders in a suspected insider trading scheme involving more than $3.6 million in profits related to the takeover Fortress Investment Group by Japan’s SoftBank Group Corp .
+WASHINGTON – The U.S. Securities and Exchange Commission said on Wednesday it froze the assets of certain traders in a suspected insider trading scheme involving more than $3.6 million in profits related to the takeover Fortress Investment Group by Japan’s SoftBank Group Corp.

 SoftBank said after the close of business on Feb.
 14 that it had agreed to acquire Fortress for $3.3 billion in cash.
 The SEC said unidentified traders at brokerages in London and Singapore had information on the acquisition before it was made public.